-Please see the chart on Timing of Formal Assessments in the Teacher Candidate section of this manual.
-When teacher candidates have more than one Cooperating/Mentor Teacher, each teacher is expected to complete a separate evaluation.
+Please see the chart on Timing of Formal Assessments in the Intern section of this manual.
+When interns have more than one Mentor Teacher, each teacher is expected to complete a separate evaluation.
 Collaboration on the evaluation is not appropriate and does not meet accreditation guidelines.

-The Director of the Office of Field Placement and Licensure records the final grades based on the final STAR evaluations from the PDS/Education Supervisor(s), the Academic Supervisor (secondary only), and the Cooperating/Mentor Teacher(s).
+The Director of the Office of Field Placement and Licensure records the final grades based on the final STAR evaluations from the PDS/Education Supervisor(s), the Academic Supervisor (secondary only), and the Mentor Teacher(s).
 Only one grade will be given for student teaching.
-Cooperating/Mentor Teachers are encouraged not to inflate grades and give honest and helpful comments for the teacher candidate.
+Mentor Teachers are encouraged not to inflate grades and give honest and helpful comments for the intern.

-The final grade is given by the Director of Field Placement and Licensure based on scores of the final evaluations from the cooperating/mentor teacher and PDS/education and academic supervisors.
-An example of the grade sheet can be found in the Teacher Candidate section of this manual.
+The final grade is given by the Director of Field Placement and Licensure based on scores of the final evaluations from the mentor teacher and PDS/education and academic supervisors.
+An example of the grade sheet can be found in the Intern section of this manual.

-Planning and Guiding the Work of the Teacher Candidate
+Planning and Guiding the Work of the Intern

 Teaching is hard work.
 Good, experienced teachers always make careful preparations.
-There is no one thing which a teacher candidate can do that will contribute more to student teaching success than planning in detail what he/she plans to do.
-The degree of accomplishment and the sense of enjoyment realized from the classroom will depend, in great measure, on the thoroughness with which the teacher candidate has prepared and taken care to integrate the plans with the general instructional program for the assigned students.
+There is no one thing which a intern can do that will contribute more to student teaching success than planning in detail what he/she plans to do.
+The degree of accomplishment and the sense of enjoyment realized from the classroom will depend, in great measure, on the thoroughness with which the intern has prepared and taken care to integrate the plans with the general instructional program for the assigned students.
 In addition, the more the student puts into the student teaching experiences, the greater is the likelihood that the first year of teaching will be successful.

-Determining the experiences of a teacher candidate requires careful planning.
-It is somewhat difficult for the university to suggest any set pattern because of the differences found in any group of teacher candidates as well as those found among teachers and classrooms of students.
+Determining the experiences of an intern requires careful planning.
+It is somewhat difficult for the university to suggest any set pattern because of the differences found in any group of interns as well as those found among teachers and classrooms of students.
 In addition, it is doubtful that any set pattern would fit the various subject areas adequately.
-However, the teacher is expected to discuss the Kansas Performance Teaching Portfolio (KPTP) requirement with the teacher candidate and to formulate a plan, which will help the candidate get the most from the assignment.
-At the discretion of the teacher and the PDS/education supervisor, the teacher candidate will take over increasing responsibilities of the class.
-The teaching load should be increased gradually, depending on the capabilities of the teacher candidate.
+However, the teacher is expected to discuss the Teaching and Learning Portfolio (TLP) requirement with the intern and to formulate a plan, which will help the candidate get the most from the assignment.
+At the discretion of the teacher and the PDS/education supervisor, the intern will take over increasing responsibilities of the class beginning with the class intended for teaching the TLP.
+The teaching load should be increased gradually, depending on the capabilities of the intern.

 Candidates should be full-time teaching by the middle of the semester or the 1st 8-week placement.
 If not, this is an indication that progress is unsatisfactory.
-During the spring semester, full-time teaching may be delayed by the intensive testing schedule; however, care should be taken to ensure the teacher candidate has ample time to teach their unit early to allow time for writing the KPTP.
+During the spring semester, full-time teaching may be delayed by the intensive testing schedule; however, care should be taken to ensure the intern has ample time to teach their unit early to allow time for writing the TLP.

 Should progress be unsatisfactory, please contact the supervisory team (PDS/education supervisor, academic supervisor, and/or Director of Field Placement) right away.
-The goal is to redirect unsatisfactory progress into a successful direction or take action to prevent further issues occurring.
-Please see Due Process Procedures in the Teacher Candidate section of this manual.
+The goal is to redirect unsatisfactory progress into a direction of success or take action to prevent further issues occurring.
+Please see Due Process Procedures in the Intern section of this manual.